miramastoras/centrolign_analysis/analysis_notes/initial_test/prepare_centrolign_inputs.md

-### Preparing inputs to centrolign for initial test
+### Preparing inputs to centrolign for initial test on chr12

 Using 190 hprc release 2 assemblies, annotated by Julian